 Being an employer in Australia, you may be aware that there are certain groups or bodies that work for the benefit of employees.
 One of the most important that you need to be aware of is the Fair Work Commission.

 The Fair Work Commission (FWC) is Australia’s national workplace relations tribunal.
 It is an independent body with the power to carry out a range of functions relating to employment.
 As a party working for the benefit of Australia’s workforce, some if its functions include enforcing the safety net of minimum wages and employment conditions, enterprise bargaining, industrial action, dispute resolution, termination of employment, and a variety of other workplace matters.

-While the Fair Work Commission is an independent body, its powers are statutory and after being established following the Fair Work Act 2009, it operates in a similar way to a court.
+The Fair Work Commission is an independent body, which operates in a similar way to a court.
 For instance, it can hear claims and disputes which are related to the workplace and deliver binding decisions which must be adhered to.
 It may seem that the Fair Work Commission was set up purely for the benefit of employees, their primary objective and responsibility is to assist employees and employers in maintaining fair and productive workplaces.

 The Fair Work Commission has a number of roles, with its responsibilities spanning a variety of spectrums in Australian workplace relations.
 Some of its key roles include: